gndean/lejog2016/README.md

 ## How to customise

+* Edit the index.html file for your own story.
+Don't forget to link to _your_ fundraiser site.
-Edit the javascripts/config.js file with your details
+* Edit the javascripts/config.js file with the details of your route.
+* Host as you wish.
+I used pages.github.com and a custom domain